wire-elements/modal/README.md

 ```

 ## Configuration
 You can customize the Modal via the `livewire-ui-modal.php` config file.
-This includes some additional options like including CSS if you don't use TailwindCSS for your application.
+This includes some additional options like including CSS if you don't use TailwindCSS for your application, as well as the default modal properties.

  To publish the config run the vendor:publish command:
 ```shell
 php artisan vendor:publish --tag=livewire-ui-modal-config
 ```